Nell Trent: Death of Little Nell

 Dickens describes the death of Nell:

 She was dead.
 No sleep so beautiful and calm, so free from trace of pain, so fair to look upon.
 She seemed a creature fresh from the hand of God, and waiting for the breath of life; not one who had lived and suffered death.
 Her couch was dressed with here and there some winter berries and green leaves, gathered in a spot she had been used to favour.
 "When I die, put near me something that has loved the light, and had the sky above it always."
 Those were her words.

 She was dead.
 Dear, gentle, patient, noble Nell was dead.
 Her little bird – a poor slight thing the pressure of a finger would have crushed – was stirring nimbly in its cage; and the strong heart of its child-mistress was mute and motionless for ever.
 Where were the traces of her early cares, her sufferings, and fatigues?
 All gone.
 Sorrow was dead indeed in her, but peace and perfect happiness were born; imaged in her tranquil beauty and profound repose.

 Her death caused a sensation among readers at the time, with many dismayed by Dickens killing the much-loved central character.
 Dickens received numerous letters from readers begging him to let Nell live.
 In America crowds waited anxiously at the dockside for the ships arriving from England to hear of the fate of Little Nell.
 However, others thought the ending melodramatic and overly sentimental, with later writers describing it as "the apotheosis of Victorian sentimentality."
-In a letter to his friend Ada Leverson the author Oscar Wilde wrote, "One must have a heart of stone to read the death of little Nell without laughing", while Aldous Huxley described the passage as "inept and vulgarly sentimental".
+Ada Leverson reported that her friend Oscar Wilde once said, "One must have a heart of stone to read the death of Little Nell without laughing", while Aldous Huxley described the passage as "inept and vulgarly sentimental".